MarcoZufferli/marcozufferli.github.io/content/posts/test.md

 > I This is what happens in my home lab,; [in another case](https://www.youtube.com/watch?t=2735&v=gzqq2r6cZjc&feature=youtu.be), instead, the "KRB\_AP\_REP" packet is first sent from the AP Back End to the AP Front End and then another "KRB\_AP\_REP" from the AP Front End to the Client.

-**Finaly** the AP Front-End successfully authenticated to the AP Back-End on behalf of the Client.
+In this way, the AP Front-End successfully authenticated to the AP Back-End on behalf of the Client.

 ## **Resource Based Constrained Delegation" (RBCD)**